katzkuma/mern-stack-implement/docs/transfer-javascript-to-typescript.md

 | test | Run the testing code `*.test.ts` |

 ### 7. Done!
+Run `npm start` or `npm run dev` to check if the system is working.
 ## Then Testing Code of Backend
 ### 1. Replace `jest` to `ts-jest`
 ```shell